A FREE back to school checklist for parents to help cover all the obvious and obscure things that need to be done before your kids head back to class!

 I guess the first one I should share is the one you see in the photo above -- our FREE Breakfast Planner (which will help kick-start those school mornings so they are not so chaotic).

-As I put them together, I decided to go a little retro and use a vintage school paper/library card theme for the lists.
-The first is a "don't forget to do these" to-do list and the second is a blank log where you can record what needs to get done for your home -- and then hang it on the fridge so EVERYONE can see what needs to be done before school :)
+As I put together the Back to School checklist, I decided to go a little retro and use a vintage school paper/library card theme for the lists.
+The first page is a "don't forget to do these" to-do list and the second is a blank log where you can record what needs to get done for your home -- and then hang it on the fridge so EVERYONE can see what needs to be done before school :)

 Here are a few things we've learned over the years about prepping for the first day of school: